-Contract Procedure Rules (CPRs) Quick Reference Guide Table - Financial Thresholds Above PCR 2015 thresholds (Note 2 below) £4,733,252+4,47717 4+ (£5,372,609 including VAT) Competitive tenders in compliance with Public Contracts Regulations 2015 required for Works, and Concession contracts. £663,540552,950+ (£663,540 including VAT) Competitive tenders in compliance with Public Contracts Regulations 2015 required for Supplies and Services contracts that are subject to Regulation 74 (Light Touch Regime) for Health and Social Care contracts. £179,086+ (£214,904 including VAT) Competitive tenders in compliance with the Public Contracts Regulations 2015 required for Supplies and Services contracts.
+Contract Procedure Rules (CPRs) Quick Reference Guide Table - Financial Thresholds Above PCR 2015 thresholds (Note 2 below) £4,477174+ (£5,372,609 including VAT) Competitive tenders in compliance with Public Contracts Regulations 2015 required for Works, and Concession contracts. £552,950+ (£663,540 including VAT) Competitive tenders in compliance with Public Contracts Regulations 2015 required for Supplies and Services contracts that are subject to Regulation 74 (Light Touch Regime) for Health and Social Care contracts. £179,086+ (£214,904 including VAT) Form of Contract: Contracts for £999,999 or less in value can be signed for and on behalf of the Council under hand by Directors and Heads of Service.
+As a general rule, any works contract and high value contract with a value equal to or exceeding £1,000,000 which are to be expressed to be executed as deeds must either be: made under the Council's seal attested by the City Solicitor or authorised signatory; or signed by at least two officers of Legal Services duly authorised by the City Solicitor.
+Below PCR 2015 thresholds £100,000 - up to PCR thresholds as listed above (relevant to spend type, e.g., Works, Supplies or Services) At minimum of five (5) potential suppliers, should be invited to tender.
+Where possible those invited to tender should include at least three (3) local suppliers i.e., office based within CV1-CV6 postcodes.

-Form of Contract:

-Contracts for £999,999 or less in value can be signed for and on behalf of the Council under hand by Directors and Heads of Service.

-As a general rule, any works contract and high value contract with a value equal to or exceeding £1,000,000\which are to be expressed to- be executed as deeds must either be:

-- made under the Council's seal attested by the City Solicitor or authorised signatory; or - signed by at least two officers of Legal Services duly authorised by the City Solicitor.

-Below PCR 2015 thresholds

--£100,000 - up to

-PCR thresholds as

-listed above

-(relevant to spend

-type, e.g. e.g.,

-Works, Supplies or

-Services)

-At least minimum of five (5)three potential contractors suppliers, should be invited to tender.
-Where appropriate possible those invited to tender should include at least two three (3) local suppliers i.e.i.e., Head Office located office based within CV1-CV6 postcodes.

 MUST be advertised on Contracts Finder.
+Or direct appointment of a Local Authority Trading Company (LATC) in accordance with PCR2015 where best value can be demonstrated. £10,000 - £99,999 MUST use corporate contracts where one exists.
+Competitive quotations

+£10,000 and up to £24,999 - a minimum of five (5) verbal quotations (which must be confirmed by email) must be sought - quotation pack use is optional. £25,000 and up to £99,999 - a minimum of five (5) quotations MUST be requested in writing using quotation pack (via the Council's e-tendering system with option to publish on Contracts Finder).
+Where possible those invited to tender should include at least three (3) local suppliers i.e., office based within CV1-CV6 postcodes.
 Or direct appointment of a Local Authority Trading Company (LATC) in accordance with PCR2015 where best value can be demonstrated.

-£10,000 - £99,999 MUST use corporate contracts where one exists.
-Competitive quotations Over £10,000 and up to £24,999 - Oral a minimum of five (5) verbal quotations (which must be confirmed by email) can must be sought - quotation pack use is optional.
-Over £25,000 and up to £99,999 - a minimum of five (5)3 quotations MUST be requested in writing using quotation pack (preferably via In-tendthe Council's e-tendering system with option to publish on Contracts Finder).
-Where appropriate possible those invited to tender should include at least two-three (3) local suppliers i.e.i.e., Head Office located office based within CV1-CV6 postcodes.
-Or direct appointment of a Local Authority Trading Company (LATC) in accordance with PCR2015 where best value can be demonstrated.
-Below £10,000 -Must use corporate contracts where one exists or show value for money.
-Note 3: PCR Thresholds PCR Thresholds are revised every 2 years on 1 st January.
-Figures quoted above for Works and Concessions (£4,733,2524,477,174 plus VAT), Light Touch Regime Services (£663,540552,950 plus VAT) and Supplies and Services (£189,330179,086 plus VAT) are applicable from 1 st January 2020 2024 - 31 st December 20222025.
+Below £10,000 Must use corporate contracts where one exists or show value for money.
+Health Care Services (Provider Selection Regime) Regulations (no threshold) Must use corporate contracts where one exists.
+Must follow provider selection processes outlined in the Regulations.
+Must follow corporate guidance and governance process in accordance with these CPRs.
+Note 3: PCR Thresholds PCR Thresholds are revised every 2 years on 1st January.
+Figures quoted above for Works and Concessions (£4,477,174 plus VAT), Light Touch Regime Services (£552,950 plus VAT) and Supplies and Services (£179,086 plus VAT) are applicable from 1st January 2024 - 31st December 2025.

-The Director responsible for Legal and Procurement Services and the Chief Finance Operating Officer (if they are not the same officer) or his/or her authorised deputy, subject to conditions, may grant authorise a contract as an exception to the CPRs if the works or goods/services are below PCR thresholds.
+3.1 The Director responsible for Legal and Procurement Services and the Chief Operating Officer (if they are not the same officer) or his/or her authorised deputy, subject to conditions, may grant authorise a contract as an exception to the CPRs if the works or goods/services are below PCR thresholds.
 An exception cannot be granted where a breach of any UK legislation would be incurred.